Why you should work in Commissioning, Qualification and Validation

 We know our contractors want a wide variety of interesting projects to work on, and get really excited about new facilities and start-up projects.
 They want to be involved in processes right from the very beginning and really take ownership.
 Our candidates love seeing something they’ve created from scratch come to life and work well.
 They’re also interested in the location of contracts, particularly English-speaking nations with good work culture and integration.
 We help candidates settle into new locations with our International Mobilisation, but they will naturally be drawn to locations where they can settle quickly and easily.

-One of our pharmaceutical clients - a global healthcare leader - is looking for a Senior Process Engineer to join their team close to the picturesque and historical city of Cork; which is cementing
+Validation Engineer – Cork – 11 months One of our global Pharmaceutical clients is looking for a Validation Engineer to join their team close to the picturesque and historical city of Cork.